-To inform staff and students of the procedures for using the ANU Carshare scheme.
+To inform University personnel of the procedures for using the ANU Carshare scheme.

-Business Use means purposes that arise out of, or in the course of, a person’s employment with the University and a Business User means a University employee or HDR student who uses a Vehicle for Business Use.
+Business use means purposes that arise out of, or in the course of, a person’s employment with the University and a Business user means a University employee or High Degree by Research (HDR) student who uses a vehicle for business use.

-- University Personnel are initially required to register to use the ANU Carshare scheme via the designated internet link at www.anu.edu.au/carshare.
+- University personnel are required to register to use the ANU Carshare scheme via the designated internet link at www.anu.edu.au/carshare.
 This will generate an email with further instructions.

 - University personnel must hold a valid driver licence and have a minimum of 12 months driving experience to use the scheme.
 Current probationary and international licences are considered valid driver licences.

-- When a Business Users registers to use the scheme they are required to accept the External Provider’s Driver Obligations.
+- When a Business user registers to use the scheme, they are required to accept the external provider’s driver obligations.

 Booking a vehicle